Majorana lattice gauge theory: symmetry breaking, topological order and intertwined orders all in one: Results

-The Hamiltonian $H_0$ is invariant under the $Z_2$ transformation while the the site operators $\hat{C}_{\mathbf{r}}$ change sign.
-Thus the expectation values of $\hat{C}_{\mathbf{r}}$ naturally serve as order parameters.
-Nevertheless we shall define the order parameters in terms of the electron operators by introducing the spin and charge operators
+The two-fold degeneracy in terms of $\gamma$ MF site operators indicates the $Z_2$ symmetry breaking of matter fields in the ground states of of $H_0$.
+Recall the global $Z_2$ symmetry of the full Hamiltonian $H$ in Eq.~\ref{Z2_global_symmetry}, under which the site operators change sign $\hat{C}_{\mathbf{r}}\leftrightarrow -\hat{C}_{\mathbf{r}}$.
+Thus the expectation values of $\hat{C}_{\mathbf{r}}$ naturally serve as local order parameters.
+Nevertheless we shall define more physical local order parameters in terms of electron operators by introducing the spin and charge operators